 Lisa Hilli is a contemporary artist living in Naarm (Melbourne).
-Through her practice she explores themes of gender and body politics, colonial history in Melanesia, adornment, matrilineality and indigeneity through the mediums of photography, video, textiles and installation.
+Through her practice she explores themes of gender and body politics, colonial and contemporary history in Melanesia, adornment, matrilineality and indigeneity through the mediums of photography, video, textiles and installation.

 Her work has been exhibited across cultural institutions in Australia, Europe, America, Asia and Pacific region.
-She has been commissioned for the Institute of Modern Art Brisbane the most recently an acquisitive commission for the Australian War Memorial looking at shared war history between Australia and Papua New Guinea from the Second World War.
+She has been commissioned for the Institute of Modern Art Brisbane and most recently an acquisitive commission for the Australian War Memorial looking at shared war history between Australia and Papua New Guinea from the Second World War.

 ©LISA HILLI 2018 ALL RIGHTS RESERVED